 ‘The man said, “The woman you put here with me—she gave me some fruit from the tree, and I ate it.”’
 Genesis 3:12

 In one breath Adam blames both God and Eve, not using the intimate name of either, but distancing himself from both.
 And then Eve follows suit by shifting blame to the serpent.

 ‘Then the Lord God said to the woman, “What is this you have done?”

 The woman said, “The serpent deceived me, and I ate.”’
 Genesis 3:13

-It isn’t just Adam and Eve’s choice to take the fruit that sets the chain reaction of brokenness in action, it’s that in choosing to replace the love and worship of God with anything other than Him at the centre they took out the foundation stone of all creation, and the beating heart core of all humanity, and then tried to live without it.
+It wasn’t just Adam and Eve’s choice to take the fruit that set the chain reaction of brokenness into action, it was that in choosing to replace the love and worship of God with anything other than Him at the centre they took out the foundation stone of all creation, and the beating heart core of all humanity, and then tried to live without it.
 And the ensuing avalanche of bricks and mortar right down through history is simply the result of a gaping hole in the foundation of human existence, the absence of the only foundation that can hold all things in place.
 Nothing we try to prop up our humanity with can replace the foundation stone of God Himself, and we forever fall without Him.